pbenner/tfbayes/README.md

 	gsl
 	pthread

+To read phylogenetic trees in newick format, it is required to have

+	bison
+	flex

+installed.
 Some of the scripts also require *python* with

 	biopython
 	numpy